tomwrobel/willow_sword/README.md

 # WillowSword
 A Ruby on Rails engine for the Sword V2 server.
 The Sword server is currently integrated with Hyrax V2.

+The operational version of this code is on gitlab.bodleian.ox.ac.uk/ORA4/willow_sword

 ## Important note for ORA users

 This project uses git flow conventions for code management, with a major wrinkle: